jgilbert20/ghost-tools/README.md

 - An old laptop that I may or may not have fully moved out from 2013
 - A Win7/10 gaming machine that may or may not have other files

 How do you manage all of this stuff?
-How do you figure out what is a copy, what is a backup, and what is a primay storage for something?
+How do you figure out what is a copy, what is a backup, and what is a primary storage for something?
 How do you make sure you have a DR plan?
 What do you do if you have tens of terrabytes of files?
 And what would happen if you main machines died -- how would you reconstruct your digital life scattered over so many places?

 There are a few possible soluitons